rhodey/tinyraftplus/README.md

 # tinyraftplus
-This is [tinyraft](https://www.npmjs.com/package/tinyraft) with extras
+This is [tinyraft](https://www.npmjs.com/package/tinyraft) with extras.

-## Features
 As with all Raft implementations a leader is elected and the network can survive 49% of nodes failing, what has been added to tinyraft is...

 ### Log replication
 A log with append(), appendBatch(), and remove()